-The Faculty Advisory Council, whose members are recommended by the college/school deans and selected at-large by the vice chancellor for academic affairs, advises the vice chancellor on all matters related to faculty and academic affairs.
+The Faculty Advisory Council, whose members are recommended by the college deans and selected at-large by the Executive Vice President for Academic Affairs and Provost, advises him/her chancellor on all matters related to faculty and academic affairs.

-G. College or School Councils
+G. College Councils

-Each college or school council includes the academic dean as presiding officer, the chairpersons of the departments within the college or school, one faculty member from each department, and two students from each department.
+Each college council includes the academic dean as presiding officer, the chairpersons of the departments within the college or school, one faculty member from each department, and two students from each department.
 One of the Faculty Senate representatives from each college or school may be recommended by the Senate to serve in an ex-officio capacity on the Council.

-Each college or school council examines and recommends policies to the dean and to the college or school faculty on matters pertaining to program development, personnel development and student relations.
+Each college council examines and recommends policies to the dean and to the college or school faculty on matters pertaining to program development and evaluation, personnel development, and student relations.

 The Council meets at least once per semester.
-The meetings are called by the dean of the college or school.
+The meetings are called by the dean of the college.